This Week's Memory Verse

 Every time you have income, record it into the appropriate day of the income category.

 Every time you have an expense, record it into the appropriate category and day.

 Download the 30-Day Diary

 Save the 30-Day Diary to your computer or device before entering data

 Data entry into the 30-Day Diary may be slower on a tablet or smartphone

 Test your gaming skills and your Give, Save & Spend knowledge by playing Jungle Crossing.
-Each week you'll be able to play a different level - building bridges, collecting coins and answering questions that relate to your homework.
+In each module you'll be able to play a different level - building bridges, collecting coins and answering questions that relate to your homework.